HomeFoodRare Teas from Around the Globe

 How do I store rare teas properly?

-Most rare teas should be stored in airtight containers away from light, heat, and strong odors.
-Temperature and humidity control are crucial, with specific requirements varying by tea type.
-Some teas, like pu-erh, benefit from controlled aging in slightly humid conditions.
+Store rare teas in airtight containers away from light, heat, and strong odors.
+Control temperature and humidity carefully.
+Some teas, such as pu-erh, benefit from controlled aging.

 Are rare teas worth the investment?